mojaloop/documentation/NOTES.md

 sources.
 The magic of git hooks means that no extra work is required by you after creating or editing a `.puml` file

+Behind the scenes, this hook spins up a docker container to run the PUML server and calls `./scripts/_render_svg.js` for each file that has changed.
+We use the docker version instead of the public puml server to (1) get around rate limits, and (2) ensure deterministic SVG output that is git diffable.

 ### Creating a new PUML

 1. Create a new `*.puml/plantuml` file